 Chillon and the wonderful era of posters

-The image of Chillon Castle illustrates the history of posters in Switzerland very well.
-From the end of the 18th century it began to be circulated on a large scale, in particular thanks to Jean-Jacques Rousseau and Lord Byron.
+Chillon Castle is the perfect illustration of the history of posters in Switzerland.
+From the end of the 18th century the image became widespread, in particular thanks to Jean-Jacques Rousseau and Lord Byron.

-As a national icon, the portrayal of Chillon Castle was first and foremost used to promote hotels, transport companies, regional associations, the chocolate industry and tourism offices, who were the main clients.
-The Belle Epoque, the turn of the 19th to the 20th century, was the height of the use of the castle’s image for purely commercial purposes.
+A national icon, Chillon Castle was first and foremost used to promote hotels, transport companies, regional associations, the chocolate industry and tourism offices, who were the main clients.
+The Belle Epoque, at the turn of the 19th to the 20th century, saw the most intense commercial use of the castle’s image.
 It was used more sparingly in later periods up to its revival in the first decade of the 21st century, and was then finally used to promote the monument itself.

-Discover Chillon and the wonderful era of posters.
-Just follow the thematic chronological itinerary.
+Discover Chillon and the wonderful era of posters on our themed, chronological trail.

 Online ticket office